 - Professor (Ph.D., Un of California, Santa Barbara, 2006); Electronic materials; Optical materials; Wide bandgap semiconductors; Atomic layer-by-layer synthesis; Optoelectronic characterization; Nanostructures materials; Magnetic materials; Spintronics; Multiferroic materials.

-1 MS or PhD GRA position [MSE], funding not yet confirmed for Spring 2022
+1 MS or PhD GRA position [MSE], funding not yet confirmed for Autumn 2022

 Topic: Molecular Beam Epitaxy of Low-symmetry Oxide Interfaces